 - NASA STMD Program - NASA funded research grants for partnerships with commercial and international partners (Rolling deadline)

-- STFC Innovations Partnership Scheme - Supports development of effective, long term collaborations between UK universities, CERN, ESO, industry for projects of up to £150k over 3 years (or mini IPS over 12 months) (Open until 20.02.2020)
+- STFC Innovations Partnership Scheme - Supports development of effective, long term collaborations between UK universities, CERN, ESO, industry for projects of up to £150k over 3 years (or mini IPS over 12 months).
+Rounds open in June and December.
+(Closed)

 Collaborative doctoral studentships and training for business and policy are available.

 Research Councils Doctoral Training Grants, CASE/Industrial CASE studentships including EPSRC Centres for Doctoral Training